nicholas-dougherty/regression-exercises/README.md

 1. Modeling-Model Selection and Testing: We will learn how to select a model, and we will test the model on the unseen data sample (the out-of-sample data in the validate and then test datasets).
 1. Data Science Pipeline and Product Delivery: We will end with an end-to-end project practicing steps of the data science pipeline from planning through model selection and delivery.
 ***
+### Glossing Over Regression

+Regression is a supervised machine learning technique used to model the relationship of one or more features or independent variables, (one = simple regression, more = multiple regression) to one or more target or dependent variables, (one = univariate regression, more = multivariate regression).
+The variables are represented by continuous data.

+A regression algorithm attempts to find the function that best 'mimics' or 'models' the relationship between independent feature(s) and dependent target variable(s).
+The algorithm does this by finding the line (for simple regression) or plane (for multiple regression) that minimizes the errors in our predictions when compared to the labeled data.
+Once we acquire that function, it can be used to make predictions on new observations when they become available; we can simply run these new values of the independent variable(s) through the function for each observation to predict the dependent target variable(s).

+The algorithm attempts to find the “best” choices of values for the parameters, which in a linear regression model are the coefficients, $bi$, in order to make the formula as “accurate” as possible, i.e. minimize the error.
+There are different ways to define the error, but whichever evaluation metric we select, the algorithm finds the line of best fit by identifying the parameters that minimize that error.

+Once estimated, the parameters (intercept and coefficients) allow the value of the target variable to be obtained from the values of the feature variables.

+---
+##### Simple Linear Regression

+In the simple linear case, our feature is x and our target is y.
+The algorithm finds the parameters that minimize the error between the actual values and the estimated values.
+The parameters the algorithm estimates are the slope, β, and the y-intercept, α. ϵ is the error term or the residual value.
+The residual is the difference of the actual value from the predicted value.

+##### Multiple Linear Regression

+In a multiple linear regression case with n features, our features are x1 through xn and our target is y.
+The algorithm finds the parameters that minimize the error between the actual values and the estimated values.
+The parameters the algorithm estimates are the coefficients of the features, b1 through bn, and the y-intercept, b0. ϵ is the error term or the residual value.

+##### Polynomial Regression

+In the case we have a polynomial function, we still have a linear model due to the fact that xi is in fact a feature and the coefficient/weight associated with that feature is still linear.
+To convert the original features into their higher order terms, we will use the PolynomialFeatures class provided by scikit-learn.
+Then, we train the model using Linear Regression.